SnowBroScott/possibly-a-hero-canonical/decision-log.md

 - Does the Hero Point validation payout feel meaningful, or invisible?
 - Does intentional combat survive translation to a low-fidelity prototype, or does the feel require Unreal to read at all?

+---

+DECISION LOG ENTRY

+DECISION: Possibly a Hero adopts a Guiding Principles layer — a governing document that sits above all system documents.
+The established design principles (consequence without punishment;
+mirrors not gates; mastery is real and expressible; identity emerges through play; the name as tone guardrail) are relocated out of the system/state documents where they have been embedded and consolidated into this single governing document.
+Guiding Principles outranks
+LOCKED: any system document that contradicts a guiding principle is in error and gets corrected — the principle wins.
+Validation order: content is checked against Guiding Principles BEFORE it is checked against other system documents.

+DATE: June 13, 2026

+WHY: The principles have governed design decisions since early in the project (mirrors not gates and consequence without punishment have both killed real directions) but lived scattered inside system and state documents, discoverable only by reading the system that happened to mention them.
+They had authority without an address.
+The pipeline has matured to the point where principles must sit above the systems they govern rather than inside them — the same role guiding principles play in a mature operating philosophy.
+This is a structural maturation of the design machine, surfaced when a candidate design pillar had no appropriate layer to live in.

+REPLACES: Nothing — new structural layer.
+(Does not alter the contents of any system document; relocates principles already in force.)

+STATUS: LOCKED

+CARRIES OPEN: (1) The exact wording of each principle still needs a sharpening pass — each must be operative enough to reject a design, not merely descriptive.
+(2) Canon Guard and Cross-System Auditor system prompts need updating to reflect the new top-of-stack authority and validation order.
+(3) Whether the layer's contents live as their own repo document or are enforced through Forge's disposition is a separate implementation question.